Vietnam.vn - Nền tảng quảng bá Việt Nam

 WHO announces end of global emergency with Covid-19

-The researchers acknowledged some limitations to the findings, but said that frequent assessments of a range of health outcomes and similar findings after further analysis bolstered the reliability of the estimates.
+The researchers acknowledged that the findings had some limitations, but said that frequent assessments of a range of health outcomes and similar findings after further analysis strengthened the reliability of the estimates.

 “Persistent health problems pose significant challenges for those affected and place a heavy burden on public health and health care services,” the team wrote, calling for clinical trials “to establish effective interventions to reduce the burden of post-Covid-19 conditions.